SUSSdeveloper/SUSSprg/usageGuide/README.md

 Use the name `raw.suss1` if SUSS is enabled, and `raw.suss0` if it is disabled.
 These filenames will be used in subsequent steps to extract useful information.
 Disable SUSS and repeat the previous two steps to gather logs for when SUSS is disabled.

-4. At this point, you should have two files, `raw.suss0` and `raw.suss1`, representing the logs when SUSS is disabled and enabled, respectively.
+4. As shown in the [example](./example), you should now have two files, `raw.suss0` and `raw.suss1`, representing the logs when SUSS is disabled and enabled, respectively.
 If the output of the following command for each raw file indicates a message like "SUSSmsg cubic starts sending data.
 Follow id=143 for Sport=20480", it suggests that each raw file documents a single download.
 <pre>
    grep "SUSSmsg cubic starts sending data" raw.suss?